cs1302uga/cs1302-tutorials/generics/generics.md

 The steps in this tutorial assume that you are logged into the Nike server.

+1. Look at the source code contained in this tutorial.
+Notice that the container classes differ only in the type of data that they hold.

+1. Since the code is all very similar, you may imagine trying to move the similar methods to a parent, abstract class to remove the redundancy.
+The problem is that the types are different.

 1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory called `cs1302-default-methods`: